Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 later callback. v1 has neither an automatic terminal-retirement clock nor a permanent tombstone graveyard.

+Implementation status: origin-keyed latch creation and symmetric witness/XPOP recording are present.
+Explicit terminal cleanup and expiry-unlink behavior are ratified policy still tracked for implementation.

 **INV-8 — Export signatures are public capabilities.**
 Proposal-carried signature shares may be observed, assembled, and submitted as soon as destination quorum exists.
 Source-side witness agreement governs what Xahau records; it is not a confidentiality or destination-execution gate.
-Import therefore waits outside consensus when its shadow ticket does not yet exist and matches a later XPOP against the signature-independent intent.
+Import therefore waits outside consensus when its Export latch does not yet exist and matches a later XPOP against the signature-independent intent.
 The main defense for exposing shares before source finality is authority
 equivalence: destination execution must require the same validator-derived